HiPhish/msgpack-racket/README.rst

 also below for parts of the library that could not be tested at the moment due to technical reasons.

-I am also considering switching this library to typed Racket once it has fully matured.

 Caveats
 #######